 Tennis court installation experience

 This expertise is required.
 For instance, contractors that specialize in tennis court installation know that the size of the aggregate rock used in asphalt impacts your court durability and crack resistance.
 That’s why we choose the aggregate of a larger size, like 19mm, to make the asphalt stronger and prevent cracking risks in the future.
 In addition, an 8-10 ton roller, with a vibratory compactor, must be used to ensure a 100% compaction rate, which should be tested and verified with a nuclear density gauge.

 Most parking lot paving companies won't mess with paving sport courts; however, some will "try".
 Be careful, this one mistake could ruin your hard court and your budget.
 A court slope should not be less than .83% (1:120) and not more than 1% (1:100).
 Each court must slope on a true plane, preferably from side-to-side.
 The court should never slope from the netline to the baseline, from the baseline to the netline, from the sides to the centerline, or from the centerline to the sides.

 LOOKING FOR AN ULTIMATE CONTRACTOR?
 SEARCH NO FURTHER!

 Whether you keep your project in mind or on paper, we would be happy to give you a hand.
-We specialize in hard court surface construction, resurfacing, and maintenance in Maryland, Virginia, Washington D.C., Delaware and Pennsylvania.
+We specialize in hard court surface construction, resurfacing, and maintenance in Maryland, Washington D.C. and Delaware.
 Our durable and versatile surfaces are used on both professional and home tennis courts and enjoy a reputation for reliability and high-caliber performance.
 Don’t hesitate to drop us a line.
 Let’s invest in your tennis dream together.
 Contact us at (410) 999-1263.